janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 ## Behavior

-In case any of the entag values provided by the client do not match the value on the server, the entire transaction MUST be rejected.
+In case any of the entity-tag values provided by the client do not match the value on the server, the entire transaction MUST be rejected.

-In case any of the timestamp values provided by the client are older (reference an prior point in time) than the value on the server, the entire transaction MUST be rejected.
+In case any of the timestamp values provided by the client are older (refer to a prior point in time) than the value on the server, the entire transaction MUST be rejected.

-When a transaction is rejected due to an entag or timestamp value mismatch, the server must return an rpc-error with error-tag data-missing, error-type protocol, error-severity error and error-info containing a current-value tag with current value of the property that failed the precondition.
+When a transaction is rejected due to an entity-tag or timestamp value mismatch, the server must return an rpc-error with error-tag data-missing, error-type protocol, error-severity error and an error-info element containing a current-value tag with current value of the property that failed the precondition.

 > Comment, to be removed
   Say something about timestamp of transactions that do not really make a change (timestamp may or may not change?)

-## Updates

-When a transaction

 ## Conditional Transactions Protocol Usage

-> Comment, to be removed
-  There are two different proposals here, Attribute- and Leaf- based.
-  We have to pick one.

-### Attribute-based variant

 The entity-tags and timestamps are conveyed by the server to the client as XML attributes on container and list instances in the output.
-The attributes' XML namespace MUST be the ietf-netconf-transaction-id YANG module's namespace.
+For edit-config the attributes' XML namespace MUST be the ietf-netconf-transaction-id YANG module's namespace.
+For edit-data the attributes' XML namespace MUST be the ietf-netconf-nmda-transaction-id namespace.

 A client might send the following edit-config request, if the intent is to ensure there have been no changes to any interfaces on the